Drive sales on autopilot with ecommerce-focused features

 2. Customizing email link appearance and texts

-If you want to change the color or style of your mailto link, you have to use CSS (aka Cascading Style Sheets).
+If you want to change the color or style of your email link, WordPress lets you use CSS (aka Cascading Style Sheets).

 Luckily, this isn’t difficult to do.